Caucasus campaign: 1915

 By June 13, Russian units were back to their starting line.
 On June 19, the Russians launched another offensive; this time northwest of Lake Van.
 The Russians, under Oganovski, launched an attack into the hills west of Manzikert.
 The Russians underestimated the size of the Ottoman army, and were surprised by a large Turkish force which counterattacked.
 Russian forces began to march from Manzikert towards Mush.
 However, they were not aware of the fact that the Turkish IX Corps, together with the 17th and 28th Divisions was moving to Mush as well.
 Although the conditions were extremely difficult, the Turks were executing a very efficient reorganization.
 1st and 5th Expeditionary Forces were positioned to the south of the Russian offensive force and a "Right Wing Group" was established under the command of Brigadier General Abdülkerim Paşa.
 This group was independent from the Third Army and Abdülkerim Paşa was directly reporting to Enver Paşa.
 The Turks were ready to face the Russian attacks.

 On September 24, Grand Duke Nicholas was promoted to being in charge of all Russian forces in the Caucasus.
 In reality, he was removed from being Supreme Commander of the Russian Caucasus Army which was the highest executive position [actual conduct of the war] for the Caucasus campaign.
 His replacement was General Yudenich.
 This front was quiet from October till the end of the year.
 Yudenich used this period to reorganize.
 Around the start of 1916, Russian forces reached a level of 200,000 men and 380 pieces of artillery.
 On the other side the situation was very different; the Ottoman High Command failed to make up the losses during this period.
 The war in Gallipoli was sucking all the resources and manpower.
 The IX, X and XI Corps could not be reinforced and in addition to that the 1st and 5th Expeditionary Forces were deployed to Mesopotamia.
 Enver Pasha, after not achieving his ambitions or recognizing the dire situation on other fronts, decided that the region was of secondary importance.
-As of January 1916, Ottoman forces were 126,000 men, only 50,539 being combatants.
+As of January 1916, Ottoman forces were 126,000 men, with only 50,539 being combatants.
 There were 74,057 rifles, 77 machine guns, and 180 pieces of artillery.
-Ottoman force in Caucasus campaign was big on the paper, but not on the ground.
+The Ottoman force in the Caucasus campaign was large on paper, but not on the ground.
 The Ottomans assumed that the Russians would not bother to attack.
 This assumption turned out to be false.